ArtS/arts.github.com/_posts/2019-10-15-how-to-call-json-api-and-display-result-in-asp-net-core-mvc.md

 {% endhighlight %}

 Also, you'll need a Newtonsoft.Json package so that you could turn all this JSON into neat C# objects that are easier to work with.
-So go ahead and run thi command to add it:
+So go ahead and run this command to add it:

 {% highlight shell %}
 dotnet add package newtonsoft.json